 Organizes activities and events that encourage living out our values in the public sphere.

-– Plan quarterly Community Forums that address justice issues affecting our community.
+– Plan monthly Wednesday evening Community Forums that address justice issues affecting our community.
 Advertise the Forums widely throughout northern Orange County.

 – Coordinate member participation in events such as the Walk for Hunger, Gay Pride events in Durham and Alamance Counties, MLK Day events, and the HKonJ march in Raleigh.